radian-software/prescient.el/README.md

   combination of those.
 See the docstring for full details.

 ### Ivy-specific
-The following user options are specific to using Prescient with Ivy:
+The following user options are specific to using `prescient.el` with
+Ivy:

 * `ivy-prescient-sort-commands`: By default, all commands have their candidates sorted.
 You can override this behavior by customizing